 SECTION IV: VIRGINIA’S COLLEGE PARTNERSHIP LABORATORY SCHOOL LAWS 19

-Virginia College Partnership Laboratory School Application Process
+Guidelines for the Approval of College Partnership Laboratory Schools

 Virginia Board of Education

 SECTION I: BACKGROUND

 Pursuant to § 22.1-349.1(A) of the Code of Virginia, as amended by Chapter 2 of the 2022 Acts of Assembly, Special Session I, a "College Partnership Laboratory School” means a public, nonsectarian, nonreligious school in the Commonwealth established by a public institution of higher education, public higher education center, institute, or authority; or an eligible private institution of higher education as defined in § 23.1-628 related to the Tuition Assistance Grant Program.
-College partnership laboratory schools are public schools established by contract between the governing board of a college partnership laboratory school and the Board of Education.
+College partnership laboratory schools are public schools established by contract between the governing board of a college partnership laboratory school and the Board of Education (Board).
 The members of the governing board are selected by the institution of higher education establishing the college partnership laboratory school.

 As provided in § 22.1-349.1, a college partnership laboratory school may be established in Virginia in order to accomplish the following: